What companies/classes are you currently in?

 My first dance routine was not at Center Stage, it was when I was two years old, and it was a ballet dance.
 All I remember from it was wearing a pink tutu!
 My first routine at Center Stage had been when I was in Kittens and it was called “These Boots Are Made For Walkin” choreographed by Sue Garahan.

 I started dancing at Center Stage when I was 7 or 8 years old as a member of the Kittens company.
 I then moved up to Jr. Cougars the following year.
 After being in Jr. Cougars for a year I took a break from company to focus on school.
 I then joined company again and became a JazzCat.
 I have been a part of the JazzCat company for four years and I am grateful for each and every one of my teammates and dance teachers.
 I consider the JazzCats my family.

 Why has it been worth all of the energy you’ve put in to it and the sacrifices you’ve made?

-Do you do extracurricular activities outside of Center Stage?
+Do you do other outside of school activities?

 What’s your favorite movie and why?